 What to Expect at your First Hearing Test or Audiological Assessment

 A case history is obtained in order for the audiologist to understand the history of the patient’s overall hearing health.
 Some questions on the intake might leave the patient questioning why the audiologist is interested in certain aspects of their overall health, such as whether or not a patient has diabetes.
-The patient may wonder the relevance of specific questions to their hearing.
-There are many medications and ailments that can affect one’s hearing or might have affected it in the past, which is why the audiologist collects this information.
+The questions are relevant as there are many medications and ailments that can affect one’s hearing or might have affected it in the past, which is why the audiologist collects this information.
 The audiologist will also likely try and obtain an understanding of how one feels they are hearing in different situations, and try and understand a patient’s lifestyle in case a hearing aid prescription is required.

 Otoscopy begins with an external inspection of the ear canal.
 The audiologist can often see some key landmarks on the ear drum, helping them understand the health of the ear canal, ear drum, and the middle ear.
 If the ear is clear and healthy, the audiologist may see some cursory wax, the long arm of malleus (one of the middle ear bones) and a bright light shining back at them, called the cone of light.